Let us know what you think about this website by sending us feedback

-Our forthcoming email newsletter will provide updates about new programs and opportunities.
+Our email newsletter gives updates about new programs and opportunities.
 For information targeted towards your needs, you can include information about your location and interests when you sign up.

-Working NYC was created by the Mayor’s Office for Talent and Workforce Development in collaboration with the Mayor’s Office for Economic Opportunity.
+Working NYC was created by the Mayor’s Office for Workforce Development in collaboration with the Mayor’s Office for Economic Opportunity.
 It was developed through a user-centered and iterative process with input from City agencies, provider organizations, and the New Yorkers it aims to serve.
-Version 1 of the site launched in August 2020, and it will continue to evolve to include new features and programs in future iterations.
+Version 1 of the site launched in August 2020, and it will continue to evolve to include new features and programs in the future.

 Working NYC sits alongside a suite of tools and resources aimed at helping New Yorkers achieve their career and education goals.
 One of these is the Workforce Dashboard, which allows you to explore performance data around NYC’s workforce programs.